nullchinchilla/conlang-docs/paxfeka/sample-texts.md

 > They agreed that the one who first succeeded in making the traveler take his cloak off should be considered stronger than the other.

-Senmen savolba menō sís-bitad yan sonidenta rax ipaxontal.
+Senmen savolba menō sísbitad yan sonidenta rax ipaxontal.

 > Then the North Wind blew as hard as he could, but the more he blew the more closely did the traveler fold his cloak around him;